Delayed puberty: Constitutional and physiologic delay

 Children who are healthy but have a slower rate of physical development than average have a constitutional delay with a subsequent delay in puberty.
 It is the most common cause of delayed puberty in girls (30%) and even more so in boys (65%).
-It is commonly inherited with as much as 80% of the variation in the age of onset of puberty due to genetic factors.
+It is commonly inherited, with as much as 80% of the variation in the age of onset of puberty due to genetic factors.
 These children have a history of shorter stature than their age-matched peers throughout childhood, but their height is appropriate for bone age, meaning that they have delayed skeletal maturation with potential for future growth.

 It is often difficult to establish if it is a true constitutional delay of growth and puberty or if there is an underlying pathology because lab tests are not always discriminatory.
-In absence of any other symptoms, short stature, delayed growth in height and weight, and/or delayed puberty may be the only clinical manifestations of certain chronic diseases including coeliac disease.
+In the absence of any other symptoms, short stature, delayed growth in height and weight, and/or delayed puberty may be the only clinical manifestations of certain chronic diseases including coeliac disease.

 Malnutrition or chronic disease

-When underweight or sickly children present with pubertal delay, it is warranted to search for illnesses that cause a temporary and reversible delay in puberty.
+When underweight or sickly children are present with pubertal delay, it is warranted to search for illnesses that cause a temporary and reversible delay in puberty.
 Chronic conditions such as sickle cell disease and thalassemia, cystic fibrosis, HIV/AIDS, hypothyroidism, chronic kidney disease, and chronic gastroenteric disorders (such as coeliac disease and inflammatory bowel disease) cause a delayed activation of the hypothalamic region of the brain to send signals to start puberty.

 Childhood cancer survivors can also present with delayed puberty secondary to their cancer treatments, especially males.
-The type of treatment, amount of exposure/dosage of drugs, and age during treatment determine the level by which the gonads are affected with younger patients at a lower risk of negative reproductive effects.
+The type of treatment, amount of exposure/dosage of drugs, and age during treatment determine the level by which the gonads are affected, with younger patients at a lower risk of negative reproductive effects.

 Excessive physical exercise and physical stress, especially in athletes can also delay pubertal onset.
 Eating disorders such as bulimia nervosa and anorexia nervosa can also impair puberty due to undernutrition.

-Carbohydrate-restricted diets for weight loss has also been shown to decrease the stimulation of insulin which in turn does not stimulate kisspeptin neurons vital in the release of puberty-starting hormones.
+Carbohydrate-restricted diets for weight loss have also been shown to decrease the stimulation of insulin which in turn does not stimulate kisspeptin neurons, vital in the release of puberty-starting hormones.
 This shows that carbohydrate restricted children and children with diabetes mellitus type 1 can have delayed puberty.